FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-workflows_matched.md

 ## Conclusion

-This recipe focused on highlighting important considerations to bear in mind when dealing with workflows as these digital objects have become essential informat (URL_TO_INSERT_TERM_568 https://fairsharing.org/search?recordType=model_and_format) ion carriers to assist data science tasks.
+This recipe focused on highlighting important considerations to bear in mind when dealing with workflows as these digital objects have become essential information carriers to assist data science tasks.

 While there is no shortage of tools and frameworks for building, saving, executing workflows, making sure these can be found, interpreted by machine without human intervention and executed are essential aspects of **reusability** and **interoperability**.

-Data Scientists and Informat (URL_TO_INSERT_TERM_570 https://fairsharing.org/search?recordType=model_and_format) ion managers should therefore tap into a number of standard (URL_TO_INSERT_TERM_569 https://fairsharing.org/search?fairsharingRegistry=Standard) ization efforts capable of ensure appropriate provenance tracking and informat (URL_TO_INSERT_TERM_571 https://fairsharing.org/search?recordType=model_and_format) ion preservation.
+Data Scientists and Information managers should therefore tap into a number of standardization efforts capable of ensure appropriate provenance tracking and information preservation.

-This knowledge could be harnessed to decide whether to trust the results of an analysis or a transformat (URL_TO_INSERT_TERM_572 https://fairsharing.org/search?recordType=model_and_format) ion process, or to decide whether to perform new ones.
+This knowledge could be harnessed to decide whether to trust the results of an analysis or a transformation process, or to decide whether to perform new ones.

 ### What to read next?